 Are you a Search Engine Optimization (SEO) professional that helps small businesses with their online presence?

-The Google Engage program offers search engine optimization professionals like yourself the training and tools that will help you offer AdWords services to your clients.
+The Google Engage program offers search engine optimization professionals like yourself the training and tools like the free rewording tool that will help you offer AdWords services to your clients.

 Clearly there is no SEO engagement here, but that is fine.
 They simply want more Adwords clients.
+According to Adam White from SEOJet.net, the key to success in SEO is to create powerful content based on what potential clients are searching for.
 Reading further through the page, I was surprised to see the page was written by someone who used English as a 2nd language:

 Find here whole explanation (https://foogleseo.com/dao-tao-seo)